This post may contain affiliate links. See our Privacy Policy.

 Ingredients

-- Kosher salt
+- 1 tbsp Kosher salt

-- 4 tablespoons butter
+- 4 tbsp butter

-- 12 ounces large shrimp, peeled, deveined
+- 12 ounces shrimp, large, peeled, deveined

 - 1 cup heavy cream

-- 2/3 cup grated Parmesan cheese
+- ⅔ cup grated Parmesan cheese

-- 2 tablespoons chopped fresh basil
+- 2 tbsp chopped fresh basil

 Instructions

-- Cook the pasta.
-Bring a large pot of salted water—about 3 to 4 quarts—to a boil.
-Add the fettuccini to the boiling water and continue to cook, following the package instructions for al dente.
-Reserve about 1/4 cup of the pasta water and drain the fettuccine.
+- Bring a large pot of water to a boil with 1 tablespoon of kosher salt.
+Add the fettuccine to the boiling water and cook, following the package instructions for al dente.
+Reserve about 1/4 cup of the pasta water and drain the fettuccine.1 tbsp Kosher salt | 1 pound fettuccine

-- Cook the shrimp.
-Meanwhile, melt the butter in a large sauté pan or deep skillet over medium heat and add 1 teaspoon of chili crisp.
-Add the shrimp and cook until it is opaque, about 2 minutes on each side.
+- Meanwhile, melt the butter in a large sauté pan or deep skillet over medium heat and add 2 teaspoons of chili crisp.
+Add the shrimp and cook until they are opaque, about 2 minutes on each side.
 Remove the shrimp to a plate and set aside.
-Reduce the heat to medium-low.
+Reduce the heat to medium-low.4 tbsp butter | 2 to 4 tsp chili crisp | 12 ounces shrimp

-- Serve.
-Stir the basil into the pasta or use it as a garnish.
-Serve with extra Parmesan cheese, if desired.
+- Stir the basil into the pasta or use it as a garnish.
+Serve with extra Parmesan cheese, if desired.2 tbsp chopped fresh basil | Grated Parmesan cheese (optional)

 Nutrition